-Income Protection is something that is designed to be there for you when you need it, giving you peace of mind that the important things in life stay on track.
+Income Protection is designed to be there for you when you need it, to give you peace of mind by keeping some of the important things in life on track.

 What do you get from Income Protection?

-Income Protection gives you a replacement income of up to 75%* of your annual salary – if you can't work due to illness or injury, and your sick pay has reduced to half pay or ceased altogether, after you have satisfied the deferred period***.
+Income Protection aims to provide you with a replacement income of up to 75%† of your annual salary – if you can't work due to illness or injury, and your sick pay has reduced to half pay or ceased altogether, after you have satisfied the deferred period***.

 How Income Protection works

 John has been working in the Public Sector for 20 years and earns €50,000 per year.
 Sadly, John fell seriously ill and hasn’t been able to work for two years.
-Before John was sick, he received €962 salary per week, but after 26 weeks (183 days) he has to survive on €357 per week.
+Before John’s illness, he received €962 gross salary per week, but after 26 weeks (183 days) he has to survive on €357 per week.

-If John had taken out Income Protection, he could be in receipt of 75%* of his annual salary.
+If John had taken out Income Protection, he could be in receipt of 75%† of his gross annual salary***.

 Can you afford it?

-The great thing about the majority of Income Protection plans is that they are a percentage of salary.
+One great thing about the majority of Income Protection plans is that they are a percentage of salary.
 That means that the premium is directly linked to what you earn!
-The premium can either be paid via salary and appear on your payslip or by direct debit.
+The premium can either be paid via salary deduction, which will appear on your payslip or by direct debit.

-Every three to five years, your plan goes through an extensive review to make sure you get - the most competitive rate and benefits on offer.
+On average, every three to five years, the plan goes through an extensive review.
+At each review, we will make sure you get the most competitive rate and benefits on offer at that time.

 Income Protection is one of the first steps in creating your financial back up plan.
-If you haven’t already joined a plan, our best advice would be to contact us to get a plan in place now.
+If you haven’t already joined a plan, our best advice would be to contact us to apply to join now.